-C# Tools
+C# Toolkits

-Tools are the primary way to extend HPD-Agent with custom capabilities.
+Toolkits are the primary way to extend HPD-Agent with custom capabilities.
 A tool container is a class that contains one or more capabilities that the agent can use to accomplish tasks.

 The Three Capability Types